Robert H. Crabtree: Hydrogenation

-Robert Crabtree is renowned for his influential work on hydrogenation, particularly his contributions to the development of the Crabtree catalyst.
+Crabtree is renowned for his influential work on hydrogenation, particularly his contributions to the development of the Crabtree catalyst.
 This catalyst, utilizing iridium as the active metal, displays exceptional efficiency, regio- and stereoselectivity in hydrogenation reactions.
 Notably, when terpinen-4-ol undergoes hydrogenation, the Crabtree catalyst exhibits a remarkable preference of 1000:1 for adding hydrogen to the substrate face containing the OH group.
 In contrast, the hydrogenation reaction with Palladium on carbon only achieves a selectivity ratio of 20:80.
 The chelation of the alcohol to the catalyst is evident from the identification of a catalyst-substrate complex involving norbornene-2-ol.

 Selective Hydrogenation of terpinen-4-ol utilizing Crabtree's Catalyst.

 Stoichiometric alkane dehydrogenation of cyclooctane with tert-butylethylene as a hydrogen acceptor.